All Episodes

 It's a non-crime as it applies to him.

-John Sayle, let me ask you with your background and experience, and I think there's a good reason that Greg's book has been number one on the New York Times bestseller list for for three weeks and running now.
+John Sayle, let me ask you with your background and experience, and I think there's a good reason that Greg's book has been number one on the New York Times bestseller list for three weeks and running now.

-How did we go from a mandate supposedly to look into Trump Russia collusion?
+How did we go from a mandate supposedly to look into Trump-Russia collusion?

-And pretty much the same thing in the Michael Cohn case, tax issues, tax returns, not reporting income, and and lying in an application for a loan.
+And pretty much the same thing in the Michael Cohn case, tax issues, tax returns, not reporting income, and lying in an application for a loan.

 And then these minor campaign violations that I would argue are not even a violation of law.

-And and George George Pompadopoulos lying to the FBI.
+And George Papadopoulos lying to the FBI.

 How do we go from all of that to this?